 Improved Circulation

 The nicotine content in cigarette smoke causes the blood vessels to narrow, which limits their ability to deliver oxygen and nutrients to various organs in the body.
-Nicotine also hinders the body’s ability to circulate carbon dioxide and other dangerous substances out of our bodily tissues.

 Skin Appearance Improves

 When the circulation in your body improves, so too does the appearance of your skin.
 Improved circulation increases skin elasticity and moisture retention.
-You may also notice a rosier complexion.

 One Month After Quitting Smoking: The Benefits